 The truth is, large part of the organization does indeed influence customer experience.
 And therefore, everybody needs to step up and improve things in their own territory.
 Most of the functions in an organization have something to do in improving the customer experience.
-In typical organization, the roles can be defined as follows.

 Organizational roles in customer experience management